 You’ll be able to share stuff to social media and control the camera via your phone, making the Akaso V50 Pro app pretty cool.
 However you can’t live-stream, so if that’s your thing, prepare for disappointment.
 You can, however, use it as a webcam, which you can then live-stream, which is a neat little hack.

 That wi-fi connection isn’t the best though.
 It can be unstable at times; this sort of thing could be a dealbreaker, depending on how much a shoddy connection frustrates you.
 Leave the connection hassle behind and go for HDMI or USB; or simply get your pictures and movies directly from the SD card.
 There’s a lot of ways to connect.

 That HDMI output also means you can link the V50 Pro up to your TV.
 Be warned, however, that you won’t be able to fast-forward or rewind; it’s simply just playback.
 Good for previewing on a big screen before you download it, though.

 Price of the Akaso V50 Pro

 The price, let’s be honest, is one of the biggest selling points of the Akaso V50 Pro.
 It definitely packs a punch with the price bracket, weighing in at $120.
-This is one of the many reasons that people opt for this thing over, say, a GoPro: it’s just much more affordable.
+This is one of the many reasons that people opt for this thing as an alternative to a GoPro: it’s just much more affordable.

 For the price, the performance of the Akaso V50 Pro is well worth the money.
 There’s no doubt you’ll be satisfied, especially if you’re only just getting into action cameras and feel like starting off with something budget-friendly.
 With the image stabilisation, the 4K video, how durable it is, the mounts included, we can’t stress enough the value for money credentials going on here.